Exploit-install/RogueSploit/README.md

-#RogueSploit, A WiFi Social Trap (Still in developement)
+#RogueSploit, A WiFi Social Trap

 ***
 RogueSploit is an open source automated script made to create a Fake Acces Point, with dhcpd server, dns spoofing and browser_autopwn1 or autopwn2.